root-systems/handbook/processes/agile.md

 This is a guide, not a rule book.
 Just like everything we do, if it's not working for your team, change what you're doing.

-Most of the problems we've come across can be split into a few themes
+Most of the problems we've come across can be split into a few themes:

 ### Information Transparency
 Making sure everyone in the team has access to the relevant information and knows where to find this information.
 Information such as user stories, contracts with the client around scoping and pricing, clients contact information, meeting notes with client, what tasks team members are working on.
-If this information is easily accessible by everyone then it creates less context-holding by 1-2 core people and less disruptions and blockers for developers through the project.
+If this information is easily accessible by everyone then it creates less context-holding by 1-2 core people (centralized dependencies) and less disruptions and blockers for developers through the project.

 ### Rhythm
 Setting up a rhythm at the beginning of the project is key to keep the momentum going throughout.
 Things like regular stand-ups at the same time every day and regular contact with the client can have a big impact.